Wisconsin woman charged after son's body found in her car

 Wisconsin woman charged after son’s body found in her car

-GREEN BAY, Wis. — A Wisconsin woman is charged after the body of her young son was found in her car apparently months after he died.
+GREEN BAY, Wis. — A Wisconsin woman has been charged after the body of her young son was found in March in a duffel bag in her car apparently months after he died.

-Sagal Hussein, 25, of Howard, faces nine counts, including chronic neglect of a child causing death, hiding the corpse of a child and obstruction of an officer.
+Twenty-five-year-old Sagal Hussein, of Howard, faces nine counts, including chronic neglect of a child causing death, hiding the corpse of a child and obstruction of an officer.

-The investigation into 5-year-old Josias Marquez’s whereabouts began on Jan.
-26 after a neighbor reported seeing Hussein’s other two children outside, unsupervised.
+The investigation into 5-year-old Josias Marquez’s whereabouts began in January.
 Hussein told authorities he was with his father out of state, but they could not confirm that.

-After Hussein’s arrest, lab workers found the boy’s decomposed body in the cargo area of her vehicle.
-WLUK-TV reports an autopsy found he was severely malnourished and weighed about 20 pounds.
+After Hussein’s arrest, investigators found the boy’s decomposed body in the cargo area of her vehicle.
+WLUK-TV reports an autopsy found he was severely malnourished.

 COPYRIGHT 2020 THE ASSOCIATED PRESS.
 ALL RIGHTS RESERVED.
 THIS MATERIAL MAY NOT BE PUBLISHED, BROADCAST, REWRITTEN OR REDISTRIBUTED.